ping-Toven/ping-Toven/README.md

 - Hi.
-I'm Toven
-- I’m  working at @JaduHologram
+I'm Toven.
+I build communities and bots, mostly communities.
-- Reach me on twitter @tekToven
+- Reach me on Twitter @pingtoven

 <!---
 ping-Toven/ping-Toven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.